 From safety studies to efficacy testing and claims substantiation, clinical trials in the beauty industry provide comprehensive data that increases the credibility of the products and the brand.
 With the information provided to them, consumers can see the real-life results with their own eyes.
 The detailed statistics and the graphic illustrations in clinical trials certainly offer a better understanding of the actual benefits.

-Clinical & Stability Studies for a job for everyone
+Clinical & Stability Studies

 Selectively, we prove the efficacy of our products with clinical research.
 The best and most reliable form of research is a double-blind, placebo-controlled study where a group of people is receiving treatment, and the other is receiving a placebo.
 Double-blind means that neither the patients nor the researchers know who is getting a placebo and the treatment.
-All the patients in the food supplement clinical trial must be healthy individuals and fit the same profile (for example, similar body mass, age, gender).
+All the patients in the clinical trial must be healthy individuals and fit the same profile (for example, similar body mass, age, gender).
 To be relevant, the study must be performed by experts and in our case it is done by an external independent organization.

 Clinical trials are vital for collagen beauty brands, as it is rare for even skincare enthusiasts to see the visible effects on their skin.
 If the brand can effectively document how its product works magic on their skin, the consumers would be more tempted to take action and possibly add the item to their wish list.